-The easiest way to keep your disks and file servers clean of Mac "dust".
+The most powerful way to keep your disks clean of Mac metadata.

-Open the BlueHarvest disk image, and drag “BlueHarvest.app” to your applications folder.
+Open the BlueHarvest disk image, and drag “BlueHarvest.app” to your Applications folder.
 Once copied, open BlueHarvest.
-Don’t forget to click “On”!.
+Don’t forget to click “Turn On”!

 To keep Non Mac Disks clean

 To setup BlueHarvest to clean Non Mac disks such as USB disks, digital cameras and music players: